pytorch/TensorRT/docsrc/tutorials/deploy_torch_tensorrt_to_triton.rst

    # Save the model
    torch.jit.save(trt_model, "model.pt")

+After copying the model, exit the container.
 The next step in the process is to set up a Triton Inference Server.

 Step 2: Set Up Triton Inference Server
 --------------------------------------